-With the exception of parent(s)/guardian(s) or permission from the principal, no packages, presents, gifts, or goods of any kind will be accepted for delivery to any students.
-Such items, if delivered to the school, will be retained in the school office, and may be picked up after school.
+With the exception of parent(s)/guardian(s) or permission from the principal, no "packages, presents, gifts, or goods of any kind will be accepted for delivery to any students."
+Such items, if delivered to the school, will be retained in the school office, and the parents will be notified to pick up the item.
 The school will assume no liability for any such items lost or misplaced.